It was in the Corn Exchange beside Exchange Square, and I always thought it was an innovative way to fill a space.

 You could spend hours wandering the stalls on the trading floor and in the surrounding rooms, but that IRA bomb did for all this.

-The building was severely damaged and many of the traders relocated to what has become the Northern Quarter, and the building was redeveloped as the Triangle specializing in swish retailing, but it never seemed as busy in later years, and despite a rebranding in 2012 closed earlier this year.
+The building was severely damaged and many of the traders relocated to what has become the Northern Quarter, and the building was redeveloped as the Triangle specialising in swish retailing, but it never seemed as busy in later years, and despite a re branding in 2012 seemed to miss a trick.

 Pictures; interior of the Triangle, July 2013